Museum Offers 100 Years of Information about Hansen ’s Disease

 It provides an extensive overview of what life was like for the patients, the Daughters of Charity, and the medical staff, as well as for those from the surrounding area who worked at the Carville facility.
 Digital photo frames present a continuous loop of pictures and commentaries on life in Carville.
 Artifacts educate the public about medical/therapeutic devices and prosthetic equipment used by the staff to help patients improve their quality of life.
 Pictures and exhibits trace the treatments and cures for leprosy that were discovered in Carville.
 Photos and posters relate stories of Carville activists—patients who refused to be limited by their disease or the laws imposed upon them.
 The rooms and walls of the museum are arranged with photos and information, including patient leisure time activities; display tables hold a hundred years of physical history; and videos telling the Carville story are available for viewing.

 Elizabeth Schexnyder, curator of the National Hansen’s Disease Museum, offers a generous wealth of knowledge about the hospital and facilities, the patients, their stories, and their disease.
-Self-guided walking tours of the grounds are available and guided tours by the curator are presented on designated Saturdays.
+Guided walking tours on designated Fridays, self-guided driving tour of the grounds with audio CD or flash drive.
+Staff-guided tours by appointment.
+Call for more information, 225-642-1950.
 The museum is open to the public free of charge, Tuesdays through Saturdays, 10 am to 4 pm and is closed on federal holidays.
 Its collections are accessible to scholars researching Hansen’s disease, the public health hospital, the Daughters of Charity, and the medical staff.
 It is a touchstone for those who had relatives in Carville and who are now curious about their roots, and it is an education for any who want to discover the invincible strength of the human spirit rising from adversity.

 for directions and more information about this free national museum.

 Click on one of the pictures to open up the gallery.